madxb98/dist-alg-fall-2022/bank/README.md

 You can interact with your system by writing additional unit tests.
 A good place to start would be "test/bank_test.exs".

-As you ar building out your design, you may also use the Interactive Elixir shell ("iex").
+As you are building out your design, you may also use the Interactive Elixir shell ("iex").
 You can open iex and have it load your project by running `iex -S mix` from the terminal.

 For example: